oguyon/AdaptiveOpticsControl/README.md

 ## Libraries

-The following libraries are used:
+The following standard libraries are used:

 - readline, for reading the command line input
 - flex, for parsing the command line input